paterson/phosphorus/README.md

 Phosphorus
 ========

 Phosphorus is a key store system based on redis that has a lot more under the hood.
 It's lightning fast because it intelligently caches everything in localStorage and only actually hits our server once per session.
-The first request takes less than 100ms, and  everyone after that takes a millisecond *even if the data changes on the server*.
+The first request takes around 100ms, and  everyone after that takes a millisecond *even if the data changes on the server*.
 I'll say that again - **Less than a millisecond even if the data changes on the server**

 It'll also allow you to listen out for when the data changes.